louayemandari/-Covid-19-and-Character-Strengths-Dataset-Regression-/README.md

 # -Covid-19-and-Character-Strengths-Dataset-Regression-

-This project focused on investigating prolonged waves of COVID-19's psychological effects on people.
+This project aimed to analyze the prolonged waves of COVID-19's psychological effects on people by using COVID-19 datasets published by Open Research Dataset in Kaggle from John Hopkins University.
+The datasets represented the cumulative number of confirmed cases per day in each country.
+Through regression and polynomial regression machine learning techniques, the project established relationships between the psychological health of people during the COVID-19 pandemic.
+By using accurate and cutting-edge analytical methods, this project provides insights into the psychological impact of COVID-19 that can be useful for public health researchers.